Toggle: English / Spanish

 Those who swallow a lot of fluoride toothpaste, especially if they are small children, may need to go to the hospital emergency department.

-Calcium -- medicine (antidote) to reverse the effect of the poison
+Calcium (an antidote), to reverse the effect of the poison

-Endoscopy -- camera down the throat to see burns to the esophagus and the stomach
+Endoscopy -- a camera down the throat to see burns to the esophagus and stomach

 Medicines to treat symptoms